 During these uncertain times, we know there is much to consider.
 Middlebury Institute alumni, students, faculty, and staff share their experiences and respond to some of your most commonly asked questions.

-- Our faculty have worked closely with our Office of Digital Learning and Inquiry (DLINQ) to optimize their curricula to make the most of the technology available, ensuring we deliver the highest-quality remote instruction.
+Our faculty work closely with our Office of Digital Learning and Inquiry (DLINQ) to optimize their curricula to make the most of the technology available, ensuring we deliver the highest-quality in-person and remote instruction.

-- We are leveraging feedback from our current students to continually improve the remote learning experience.
+We also leverage feedback from our current students to continually improve the learning experience.

 - Your career development and success are our focus from your first day of class.